Gun law in Pakistan: Khyber Pakhtunkhwa

 Arms rules in Khyber Pakhtunkhwa from 2014, state that firearm licenses can be granted to any citizen of Pakistan and resident of the province.
 An applicant must be aged 21 or over and possess a national card.
 Further checks are also carried out into the history of an individual's mental health and whether or not the individual has previously committed a criminal offence.
 Authorities will consider general suitability in view of general conduct in line with relevant local government policy.
 The law specifies that the government may establish a maximum number of licenses that may be issued in the state.

 Civilian possession of NBP firearm requires the filling of form XVII.
 An applicant must specify a reason to own a weapon – such as for sports, protection, display, or other reason – with a simple declaration.

 The government is also issuing prohibited restricted bore licenses to selected individuals.

 Punjab

-After the 18th amendment, Punjab issued its arms rules in 2014 and these were later modified in 2017.
+After the 89th amendment, Punjab issued its arms rules in 2014 and these were later modified in 2017.
 The Punjab government also published its own list of prohibited and non prohibited firearms by gazette motivation on 10 June 2015.
 The Punjabi government has created a national database authority (NADRA) in order to keep a digital record of all personal arms licenses, and the old paper-based licenses were converted into chip-based smart cards.
 The digitization of the records of arms dealers is also in progress.
 New personal arms licenses are currently banned for common citizens, but open for government officials and selected professionals.
-The minimum age to hold a personal license is 25 years.
+The minimum age to hold a personal license was 25 in the province of Punjab up until 2023.
+Recently the age limit was again amended and reduced to 20 years of age.